 - Encourage your child to feel comfortable to talk with you or their coaches if they don’t feel well while playing a sport or may be experiencing a symptom of concussion.
 Prompt removal from play for a suspected concussion can significantly reduce the risk of a worse injury and longer recovery.

-The SCORE concussion program is current seeking healthy research volunteers ages 6 to 12 years old to participate in a study to develop better age-appropriate, tablet-based assessment tools.
-If you and your child would like to find out more about our research, please send an email to our study team at: APNA@childrensnational.org
+The SCORE concussion program is currently seeking children between the ages of 11 to 18 diagnosed with a concussion in the past month to participate in a study to better understand risk factors for prolonged recovery after concussion.
+If you and your child would like to find out more about our research, please send an email to our study team at: Care4Kids@childrensnational.org

 You can download our chart of concussion symptoms here.